 The view ahead at Mile 1299 of the Alaska Highway, at 11:38 Alaska time (12:38 Yukon time).

 Tetlin Junction at Mile 1302 – this is where I turned north on the Taylor Highway.
 The community of Tok is 12 miles ahead on the Alaska Highway.

-The Tetlin Junction Roadhouse is another one that was closed by the time I arrived in 1990.
-It did re-open very briefly in the early 1990s, though – the 1992 highway anniversary celebrations fired some enthusiasm that unfortunately didn’t really pan out economically.
+The Forty Mile Roadhouse is another one that was closed by the time I arrived in 1990.
+It did re-open very briefly in the early 1990s as the Tetlin Junction Roadhouse, though – the 1992 highway anniversary celebrations fired some enthusiasm that unfortunately didn’t really pan out economically.

 Starting up the Taylor Highway – 66 miles to Chicken, 109 miles to the Canadian border.
 Staffing reductions at the border this year have resulted in the border closing at 6pm, which is apparently surprising many people, some of whom camp overnight at the border.

 I made very few stops along the Taylor, mostly because I wanted to have a late lunch in Chicken.
 I was at the Chicken Gold Camp by about 1:30, had an excellent lunch while chatting with owner Mike Busby, then went to my cabin.
 The cabins are very basic, but what a view for a guy with a passion for history!